WordOps/docs.wordops.net/docs/troubleshooting.md

 This issue seems to be related to brotli but, but even after investigation, we haven't be able to find the cause of this issue yet.

-You can disable brotli compression by running the following command :
+You can disable brotli compression by running the following command:

 ```bash
 sudo sed -i 's/brotli on;/brotli off;/' /etc/nginx/nginx.conf